COMPUTER LAB 3

 Course Structure

-The course consists of 30 hours of face-to-face instruction, delivered through laboratory-style lessons, adopting a theoretical and practical approach.
+The course includes 30 hours of lectures delivered by the professor in a laboratory-based format, adopting both theoretical and practical approaches.
 Each explanatory session will be followed by a practical exercise phase, during which solutions will be analyzed, corrected, and explained.
-If the course is conducted in a hybrid or remote format, lessons will be delivered via the Microsoft Teams platform, with exercises carried out online.
+If the course is delivered in blended or remote mode, appropriate adjustments may be made to the above, in order to ensure consistency with the syllabus.

 Required Prerequisites